Sathwik-007/Student-Database-Management-System/README.md

 ***NOTE:***

-     *** The files admin_main.py and user_main.py are the kickstart files that fire up interfaces for student and admin respectively.
-You may convert these admin_main.py and user_main.py files into executable to run as application (pyinstaller).***
+    The files admin_main.py and user_main.py are the kickstart files that fire up interfaces for student and admin respectively.
+You may convert these admin_main.py and user_main.py files into executable to run as application (pyinstaller).

-     *** You may want to use your own api for text message service required for otp authentication service.
+    You may want to use your own api for text message service required for otp authentication service.
 If so modify these lines in files:
             - In AuthenticateDetails.py, line: 200, 202
-            - In adminInterface.py, line: 213, 214
+            - In adminInterface.py, line: 213, 214.
-    ***

 The following are some of the things to be noted ....